michel-semenikhine/youtube-video-downloader/README.md

 Downloading finished !
 ```

-The video will be located in the same folder where you launched to program.
+The video will be located in the same folder where you launched the program.

 # Note
 This youtube video downloader doesn't bypass YouTube’s restrictions such as age restrictions or private online posting.
 Only videos that can be viewed without a YouTube account can be downloaded.